dOrgTech/Ecosystem/README.md

 - **[DAOcomponents](https://github.com/dOrgTech/DAOcomponents)**: Modular DAO Primitive React Component Library, enabling steamlined application integration.
 - **[DAOactions](https://github.com/dOrgTech/DAOactions)**: Toolkit that enables DAOs to perform complex actions like fundraising and asset management.
+- **[DAOfeatures](https://github.com/dOrgTech/DAOfeatures)**: Features that can be easily added to a DAO.
+A DAOfeature consists of a universal scheme (on chain) and a user interface (on IPFS) for interaction with that scheme.
-- **Utility DAOs**: On-chain organizations that provide ecosystem-wide utilities, such as identity verification and [token whitelisting](https://github.com/dOrgTech/tokenRegistry).
+- **Utility DAOs**: On-chain organizations that provide ecosystem-wide utilities, such as identity verification and token whitelisting.

 ### Research